jrkerns/pylinac/docs/source/winston_lutz.rst

   a 3D line projection of the CAX is constructed.
 The BB is considered at the origin.
 Only images where the couch was at 0 are used for CAX projection lines.

-* **Determine gantry isocenter size and location** - Using the backprojection lines, an optimization function is run to minimize the maximum distance to any line.
-The optimized distance is the isocenter radius, and the point of maximum minimization is the isocenter location.
+* **Determine gantry isocenter size** - Using the backprojection lines, an optimization function is run to minimize the maximum distance to any line.
+The optimized distance is the isocenter radius.

-* **Determine collimator isocenter size** - The same optimization is run for all collimator images using the field CAX, but is only run in 2D, since the collimator only widens the isocenter size in the plane normal to the gantry angle.
+* **Determine collimator isocenter size** - The maximum distance between any two field CAX locations is calculated for all collimator images.

 * **Determine couch isocenter size** - Instead of using the BB as the non-moving reference point, which is now moving with the couch, the Reference image (gantry = collimator = couch = 0) CAX location is the reference.
-The movement of the BB relative to the Reference image CAX will form a semicircle (assuming the BB cannot be placed *exactly* at isocenter).
-The optimization is run to minimize the distance of each point to the edge of a circle.
-  The optimum radius will determine the isocenter size.
+The maximum distance between any two BB points is calculated and taken as the isocenter size.

 .. note::
     Collimator iso size is always in the plane normal to the gantry, while couch iso size is always in